Sign CAFÉ 1

 There are many accommodation venues that would be suitable and may have availability for the summer school.

 All workshop sessions will take place in the Arts Building on the University of Birmingham Campus.
 Discover the latest information about travelling to the University of Birmingham.

 Food and drink

-The Sign CAFÉ 1 registration fee includes refreshments and lunch, but does not include breakfast or evening meals.
+The Sign CAFÉ 1 registration fee includes refreshments, but does not include breakfast, lunch or evening meals.
 Discover a list of restaurants in the local area.

 Call for papers

 - Olga Capirci, The Institute of Cognitive Sciences and Technologies, Italy

 - Maria Del Carmen Cabeza Pereiro, University of Vigo, Spain